texfaq/texfaq.github.io/FAQ-changebars.md

 ---

-One often needs clear indications of how a document has changed, but the commonest technique, ''change bars'' (also known as ''revision bars''), requires surprisingly much trickery of the programmer.
-The problem is that TeX ''proper'' doesn't provide the programmer with any information about the ''current position'' from which a putative start- or end-point of a bar might be calculated.   pdfTeX _does_ provide that information, but no pdfTeX-based changebar package has been published, that takes advantage of that.
+One often needs clear indications of how a document has changed, but the commonest technique, "change bars" (also known as "revision bars"), requires surprisingly much trickery of the programmer.
+The problem is that TeX "proper" doesn't provide the programmer with any information about the "current position" from which a putative start- or end-point of a bar might be calculated.   pdfTeX _does_ provide that information, but no pdfTeX-based changebar package has been published, that takes advantage of that.